SKA-ScienceDataProcessor/integration-prototype/emulators/csp_visibility_sender/README.md

   - `host` the host (IP) to send data to
   - `port` the port to send data to
   - `threads` the number of threads used to send the SPEAD heaps
-  - `rate` Rate in bytes per second used that can be used to limit transmission speed.
-A value of `0` indicates no rate limiting.

 ### References
 1. [ICD documents](https://confluence.ska-sdp.org/pages/viewpage.action?pageId=145653762)